alisabrigok/run-multiple-npm-scripts/README.md

 ## The Interesting Way

-**Note:** Using this method, you don't actually see the outcomes of your runned script on the bash that opened on the new tab.
+**Note:** Using this method, you don't actually see the outcomes of your ran script on the bash that opened on the new tab.
 It runs without any issue but you don't see any logs.

 For this method, we use the package-using-js-file.json inside of the src folder.
 So rename it to package.json and delete the other one if you want.